kchaitanya863/ArchiveAngel/README.md

 # Archive Angel App

 ## Overview
-Archive Angel App is a SwiftUI application designed for iOS, enabling users to back up their photos from the Photos app to a selected folder.
+Archive Angel App is a SwiftUI application designed for iOS, iPadOS and macOS, enabling users to back up their photos from the Photos app to a selected folder.
 It supports backing up photos stored locally on the device as well as those stored in iCloud.
 Feature to delete duplicate photos (probably received multiple times via AirDrop)

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/archiveangel)